COURT ACCESS IN FLORIDA: THE VIEW FROM TWO PERSPECTIVES

 A New Perspective

 Once Florida Document Specialists and Florida Family Adoptions became operational, things changed.
 Although we are only able to type documents for our customers based upon information they provide, we can also offer filing assistance and other procedural help as the non-lawyer party navigates through the court system.
-That’s when I started to see things from an entirely different perspective to that which I had previously been exposed to as a paralegal in a law firm.
+That’s when I started to see things from an entirely distinct perspective to that which I had previously been exposed to as a paralegal in a law firm.
 The blinders were off, and I was exposed to the harsh realities experienced by pro se litigants in the Florida court system.

 Be Courageous but Prepared

 By no means am I implying that we have made no progress toward providing pro se litigants with better access to the Florida court system, but it has been hard-gotten, and it comes at a price.
 To pay that price, pro se parties must arm themselves with a lot of tolerance, patience and accurate information.
 For litigants that are not represented by an attorney, they must prepare for a possible onslaught of commentary from deputy clerks geared towards making them believe that their case will go nowhere unless they have an attorney.
 It often starts at the moment of filing when they are sometimes subjected to unreasonable demands and delays that the court would never impose upon an attorney filing the exact same process.
-For example, parties pursuing a pro se legal matter in Florida can generally expect to:
+For example, parties pursuing a pro se legal matter in Florida can expect to:

 - File significantly more paperwork at the beginning of a case than an attorney;